andrewbayly/andrewbayly.github.io/_posts/2026-04-21-even-vertex.md

 ### Theorem 1

-Let $Q$ be a quasiperiodic tiling composed of tiles with an even number of vertices.
+Let $Q$ be a quasiperiodic tiling composed of tiles with an even number of vertices[5].
 There exists a transformation $\Phi$ that maps $Q$ to a distinct quasiperiodic tiling $Q'$ by applying a parity-dependent coloring to its faces, provided that the bipartite 2-coloring of the vertices of $Q$ is non-locally derivable from the vertex types.

 ### Proof